hallzy/tv-show-notification/README.md

 ## Todo

-Make the bash script that finds the tv shows.
+* Make the bash script that finds the tv shows.
+* Add more details about usage to README.